nojronatron/java-code-challenges/docs/readme-hashtable.md

 ALGORITHM: has
 INPUT: String: key
 OUTPUT: Boolean
+ASSIGN: hashedIndex <- Hash(String: key)
-IF: Result of get(String key) is not NULL
+IF: Result of get(String key) on BackingArray is not NULL
 RETURN: TRUE
-ELSE: Return true
+ELSE: Return FALSE
 ```

 ### KEYS